 Since formation, GHF has fully funded the running costs of the MPF which has inspired donors of all sizes and aspirations to contribute to the pool of funds that drives the strategic grants process.
 This funding is committed for ten years in total.

-Ian is Executive Chair of Applied International Pty Ltd (a private investment group based in Melbourne), Chair of the George Hicks Foundation and is a member of the Order Of Australia in recognition of his community and philanthropic work.
+Ian is Executive Chair of Applied International Pty Ltd (a private investment group based in Melbourne), Chair of the George Hicks Foundation and in June, 2021 was appointed an Officer of the Order of Australia in recognition of his community and philanthropic work.
 Ian has a strong interest in the arts, is a major supporter of the Australian Ballet and an enthusiastic collector of Australian art and sculpture.
 He has a vineyard, avocado farm and sculpture park on the Mornington Peninsula in Shoreham.
 Ian holds a Bachelor of Economics.

 Christina brings to the MPF extensive knowledge of the communities on the Peninsula and experience in media and communications, local and federal politics.
 Originally a journalist and for many years Adviser to the Member for Flinders and Federal Minister for Health, the Hon Greg Hunt, Christina is now speech writer at the Mornington Peninsula Shire and a Commissioner on the National Mental Health Commission.